Hurricane Irma's storm path: What you should know

 The last Category 5 storm to hit the United States was Hurricane Andrew in 1992.
 An estimated 250,000 were left homeless and the storm caused more than $20 billion in damage in the Bahamas, Florida and Louisiana.
 Fifty-five people were killed.

-Fox News' Kaitlyn Schallhorn, Zoe Szathmary, Jake Ingrassia and the Associated Press also contributed to this report.
+Fox News' Jake Ingrassia, Kaitlyn Schallhorn, Zoe Szathmary and The Associated Press contributed to this report.